hasanissa25/Elevator-System/README.md

 ### Hasan
 	-Integration testing: put the system together and test all scenarios -black box testing
 	-Simulator: set simulation environment and give access to tests as a passenger e.g pressing floor buttons, 	observing   lamps, observing floors the elevator is at
-	-j unit testing: identity all the methods needed for tests : Which floor the elevator is 	currently at, access elevator object and compare to what the scheduler thinks its at
+	-j unit testing: identity all the methods needed for tests: Which floor the elevator is 	currently at, access elevator object and compare to what the scheduler thinks its at
 	-The map tracks multiple elevators

 ### George